-A substantial portion of the Benefits and Expense changes is driven by the impact that market interest rate movements have on the net change in insurance contract liabilities.
-Excluding market related changes, Total Benefits and Expenses for the first quarter of 2018 have not changed materially compared to 2017.
+A substantial portion of the Benefits and Expenses changes is driven by the impact that market interest rate movements have on the net change in insurance contract liabilities.
+Excluding market related changes, Total Benefits and Expenses for the second quarter and year to date of 2018 have not changed materially compared to 2017.
 Major benefit and expense items are discussed below.

-Net benefits and claims for the first quarter of 2018 were lower than 2017 primarily due to lower health claims on Employee Benefits product lines.
+Net benefits and claims for the second quarter of 2018 were higher than 2017 and year to date were flat primarily due to the Individual Insurance product line, partially offset by the Wealth Management and Employee Benefits product lines.
 Net benefits and claims variability is dependent on the claims incurred.
 Generally, claims rise year over year due to growth of the insurance blocks.
 Variability in claims amounts does not, in isolation, impact net income as insurance contract liabilities are released when claims occur.
 The insurance contract liabilities released may be larger or smaller than the claims incurred depending on whether claims experience has been more or less than what was estimated for the insurance contract liabilities.
 Claims experience is a combination of claims incurred compared to claims expected in product pricing and in insurance contract liabilities.
 Year-over-year claims experience is discussed in the source of earnings for the impacted product lines (see the Product Line Results sections later in this report).

 Net change in insurance contract liabilities varies with many factors including new business sold, claims incurred, surrender and lapse experience, and changes in the market value of assets matching insurance contract liabilities.
-For the first quarter of 2018, the main reason for the change in insurance contract liabilities from 2017 was as a result of the fair value change in assets (described above in the Total Revenue section) matching the liabilities.
-Variability in the net change in insurance contract liabilities amounts does not, in isolation, impact net income as it must be looked at in concert with other lines of the statement of operations.
+For the second quarter and year to date of 2018, the main reason for the change in insurance contract liabilities from 2017 was as a result of the fair value change in assets (described above in the Total Revenue section) matching the liabilities and management actions in the Individual Life Insurance line to improve matching of assets and liabilities.
+Variability in the net change in insurance contract liabilities amounts does not, in isolation, impact net income as it must be looked at in concert with other lines in the statement of operations.